-When growing aquarium plants, the most critical factor to consider is light.
-It will dictate the outcome of your aquarium irrespective of if you are there or not.
+When growing aquarium plants, the most critical factor to consider is light after planting.
+It will dictate the outcome of your aquarium, irrespective of if you are there or not.
 Lighting plays an extensive role when it comes to the aquarium.

 This article is a planted aquarium lighting guide to give you a prior understanding of the topic.